splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/max-delay-detectors.rst

 Kai sees that the maximum delay for the late metric time series (MTS) is 10 minutes, so they configure a Max Delay of 10 minutes.
 Now the analytics engine can't run earlier than 10 minutes if known MTS have not sent a data point.
 If all known MTS send a data point, the computation can still occur before the 10-minute Max Delay.

-By setting a Min Delay threshold for :strong:`Service error`, Kai has successfully accounted for unexpected changes in delayed data and corrected the detector behavior.
+By setting a Max Delay threshold for :strong:`Service error`, Kai has successfully accounted for unexpected changes in delayed data and corrected the detector behavior.

 Learn more
 =======================

-For more information on Min delay for detectors, see :ref:`max-delay-detectors`.
+For more information on Max Delay for detectors, see :ref:`max-delay-detectors`.